-- 4.5.1.1 From a general point of view, to operate a system version means to comply with all requirements from all TSI annex A documents impacting the system version (see 4.3.2). - 4.5.1.2 The operated system version is determined by trackside; in that respect, to operate a system version number X within a delimited trackside area means that all on-board equipments running on this area shall behave according to the set of requirements applicable to this operated version (see section 6.1.3 for further details). - 4.5.1.3 By definition, on-board equipment may support a system version number Y different from the one ordered by trackside.
-This underlines the fact that only system version number X is relevant, for the determination of the version to be operated.
+- 4.5.1.1 From a general point of view (i.e. from both trackside and on-board point of view), to operate a system version means to comply with the requirements from all TSI annex A documents impacting the system version (see 4.3.2), which are applicable to this system version and to the concerned subsystem. - 4.5.1.2 The operated system version is ordered by trackside; however, to operate a system version number within a delimited trackside area only means that an on-board equipment running on this area shall behave according to the set of requirements applicable (see section 6.1.3 for further details) to the system version number X.Y where X is the one ordered by trackside and Y is the system version number Y (which may be different from the one ordered by trackside) operated by the on-board within this version X. As a result only the system version number X ordered by trackside can affect the system version operated by the on-board equipment. - 4.5.1.3 By definition, within one of its supported system version numbers X, the on-board equipment operates one single system version number Y, which is the highest defined in the release of the ETCS specifications the on-board equipment is compliant with.

-4.5.2 System version in ERTMS/ETCS constituents
+4.5.2 System version in ERTMS/ETCS trackside constituents

-- 4.5.2.1 The system version(s) of an ERTMS/ETCS constituent must be regarded separately from the operated system version: - a) The system versions supported by on-board equipment indicate the different trackside areas, operated with any of these system versions, on which on-board is able to operate; - b) The system version transmitted by RBC indicates the system version operated in the RBC area; it also implies that the version of ETCS language specified for the operated system version is used to dialog with on-board equipments; - c) The system version transmitted by RIU indicates that the version of ETCS language specified for the corresponding system version is used to encode the transmitted information: - d) The system version marked in the header of telegram/message transmitted by balises/loops indicates that the version of ETCS language specified for the corresponding system version is used to encode the transmitted information.
+- 4.5.2.1 The system version(s) of an ERTMS/ETCS trackside constituent must be regarded separately from the system version operated by the on-board equipment: - a) Intentionally deleted; - b) Even though the system version transmitted by RBC indicates the system version operated in the RBC area, it primarily implies that the version of ETCS language specified for the operated system version is used to dialog with on-board equipments; - c) The system version transmitted by RIU indicates that the version of ETCS language specified for the corresponding system version is used to encode the transmitted information;

+d) The system version ma arked in the head ler of te legram/messa age transm nitted by balises/loops indicates that th e version of ETC S language specified for t the correspondin g system ve ersion is used to er ncode the transmitted i nformation.